-Key audit matter Our audit approach Concentration of related party balances Related party assets as at 31 December 2021 are disclosed in Note 39 to these consolidated financial statements with the description of the accounting policy disclosed in Note 7.
+Key audit matter Our audit a IT systems and controls over financial reporting We identified IT systems and controls over financial reporting as an area of focus due to the extensive volume and variety of transactions which are processed daily by the Bank and rely on the effective operation of automated.
+Moreover, the Bank completed the migration of its core banking systems and consolidated multiple systems into a single core banking platform during the reporting period.
+There is a risk that automated accounting procedures and related internal controls are not accurately designed and operating effectively.
+In particular, the incorporated relevant controls are essential to address the potential risk for fraud and error as a result of change to applications or underlying data.
+We obtained relevant to f supporting th We tested IT automated c Entity (IPEs) c data center a We examine Entity (IPEs) u applications a well as prepa We performe on significant We tested the in order to de in an accurat Key audit matter Our audit a Concentration of related party balances Related party assets as at 31 December 2021 are disclosed in Note 39 to these consolidated financial statements with the description of the accounting policy disclosed in Note 7.
 We focused on this area as significant management judgement is required to determine the disclosures required under IFRS 7 Financial Instruments: Disclosures and IAS 24 Related Party Disclosures with regards to significant credit risk concentrations and related party disclosures.
-Our audit procedures included: Obtaining from those charged with governance and management information identifying all known related parties.
-Evaluating and testing of key controls over the identification and monitoring of related party transactions.
-Evaluating and testing of key controls over the initial recording and monitoring of loans.
-IFRS 7 requires that specific information be disclosed for each type of risk arising from financial instruments.
+Our audit pr Obtaining and manag related pa Evaluating identificati transactio Evaluating initial reco Reviewing manageme any relate IFRS 7 requires that specific information be disclosed for each type of risk arising from financial instruments.
 These include qualitative disclosures around how exposures arise and how they are measured and managed, summary quantitative data about an entity's exposure to each type of risk, and information about an entity's credit risk exposure, including significant credit risk concentrations.
 In addition, for government-controlled entities such as Emirates NBD Bank PJSC, disclosure is required under IAS 24 Related Party Disclosures of a qualitative or quantitative indication of the extent of transactions with the government or related entities.
-Reviewing minutes of board meetings and management meetings to determine if there were any related party transactions of which we were previously unaware.
-Confirming the balance in writing from the relevant related party.
-Vouching individual related party transactions on a sample basis to supporting documentation.
-Evaluating the adequacy of the disclosures by assessing whether a reasonable user of the consolidated financial statements could understand the exposure of the Bank to concentration and related risks, and by considering the ability of such a user to reasonably estimate the extent of transactions with the parent of the majority shareholder, including the income arising from the balance due from them, based on the disclosures provided.
+Previously Confirming related pa Vouching a sample Evaluating by assess the cons understan concentra the ability the extent majority sh from the disclosure approach ed an understanding of the applications financial reporting and the infrastructure these applications.